 Driving is embedded in American culture.
 You might just assume you need a car, wherever you move.
 But in many parts of the world, driving is not only impractical but expensive and even inconvenient.

 My wife and I intentionally chose our current home for its walkability and bikeability, so we didn’t need to buy or lease a car.
 We walk or bike everywhere, from grocery stores to bars and restaurants to retail shopping.
-On the rare occasions we need to go farther afield, we take an Uber, and occasionally rent a car from Getaround for long weekends to visit tourist towns within driving distance.
+On the rare occasions we need to go farther afield, we take an Uber or occasionally rent a car from Getaround for long weekends to visit tourist towns within driving distance.

 The average car owner in the U.S. spends $9,282 per year according to AAA, between the car itself, gas, maintenance, parking, insurance, and all the other hidden costs of car ownership.
 Consider going carless to save money and force yourself to exercise more in the process.